Timeline - Takata air bag recalls

 Oct 21 - Takata shares drop 23 percent in Tokyo.

-Oct 27 - A first case seeking class-action status is filed in Florida, claiming Takata and automakers, including Honda and Toyota, concealed crucial information on defective air bags.
+Oct 27 - A first case seeking class-action status is filed in Florida, claiming Takata and automakers concealed crucial information on defective air bags.
+[ID:nL1N0SN070]

 Oct 30 - NHTSA orders Takata to provide documents and answer questions under oath in air bag probe.
-On Nov 5, NHTSA orders Honda to do the same.
+[ID:nL1N0SP28M] On Nov 5, NHTSA orders Honda to do the same.
+[ID:nL1N0SV37X]

-Nov 6 - Takata warns of a bigger full-year loss; takes 49.9 billion yen charge for recall-related costs; pays no interim dividend for first time since 2006.
+Nov 6 - Takata takes 49.9 billion yen charge for recall-related costs; pays no interim dividend.
+[ID:nL4N0SW1PN]

 Nov 10 - Takata shares drop 17 percent to 5-1/2 year low.

-Nov 12 - Takata tells Reuters it has modified the composition of an air bag propellant, giving no details.
+Nov 12 - Takata says it has modified the composition of an air bag propellant, giving no details.
+[ID:nL2N0T22LN]

-Nov 13 - Honda discloses fifth fatality, and first outside the U.S. Law Suk Leh, nine months pregnant, died in Malaysia on July 27 after being hit by a piece of metal from a Takata air bag in her Honda City compact car.
+Nov 13 - Honda discloses fifth fatality, and first outside the U.S. Law Suk Leh died in Malaysia on July 27 after being hit by a piece of metal from a Takata air bag in her Honda City compact car.
+[ID:nL3N0T508X]

 Honda recalls another 170,000 cars in Asia and Europe, taking its total Takata-related recalls to nearly 10 million.

-Takata says its U.S. unit subpoenaed by a federal grand jury in U.S. District Court for the Southern District of New York to produce air bag-related documents.
+Takata says its U.S. unit subpoenaed by a federal grand jury to produce air bag-related documents.
+[ID:nL3N0T35H7]

-Honda recalled a small number of cars equipped with Takata air bags in March 2002, two years before the first known injury that Honda and Takata have linked to defective inflators, Reuters reports.

-Nov 27 - Daihatsu Motor announces its first Takata air bag inflator-related recall - of more than 27,500 cars, in Japan.
+Nov 27 - Daihatsu Motor 7262.T announces its first Takata air bag inflator-related recall in Japan.
 Toyota adds 57,000 Vitz/Yaris and RAV4 models to global recall.
+[ID:nL3N0TH05W]

+Dec 2 - Takata CEO says it's up to automakers to expand a regional recall U.S.-wide.
+NHTSA says this response to its order for a nationwide recall is "disappointing".
+[ID:nL3N0TN1O3]

+Takata recruits three former U.S. transportation secretaries to help it navigate the air bag safety crisis.
+[ID:nL2N0TM1AA]

 (Compiled by Ben Klayman; Editing by Ian Geoghegan)